getclizy/clizy/README.rst

 `Click <http://click.pocoo.org/>`_ makes developers use decorators even for information available in the function itself (variable names, type hints, default values).

+`clize <https://github.com/prokopst/clizy>`_, while very similar in name, differs in many points - clizy has a different philosophy, is Python 3 only and uses what's already available in Python.

+`defopt <https://github.com/evanunderscore/defopt>`_ is very similar in nature, but it is under the viral GPL v3, so when you use it your software must be GPL too.
+That's a no-go for many people.

-Clizy simplifies command line interface creation by using things we all use and know - type hints, arguments names, default values and docstrings.
+**Clizy simplifies command line interface creation by using things we all use, know and love - type hints, arguments names, default values and docstrings - without unnecessary complexities and overwhelming documentation.**
+**Spent time on programming, not learning libraries and reading a pile of documentation.**

 Rules
 -----

 The rules for function arguments are simple and sane enough:

-* names are chosen automatically based on names.
+* Command line argument names are chosen automatically based on function argument names.
 * No default value, no type hint - positional argument :code:`str`.
 * No default value, type hint :code:`List[?]` - positional arguments with one or more values.
 * Default value, no type hint - optional argument, type :code:`str`.